AxiansITSecurity/Restsh/docs/FirstSteps/Configure.rst

         Folder: Subfolder in the config folder
         Host: Hostname of the REST endpoint

-As an alternative you can copy one of the ``.restsh-config.dist`` files in your ``.restsh-config`` folder.
-The filename must always start with ``.resth-config-``.
+As an alternative you can copy one of the ``.restsh-config.dist`` files in the folder defined by the ``RESTSH_CONFIG_PATH`` environment variable (default is ``${HOME}/.restsh-config``).
+The filename must always start with ``.restsh-config-``.
 All the configuration options are documented directly in this files.

-To create an configuration file for your first F5 BIG-IP:
+To create a configuration file for your first F5 BIG-IP:

 .. code:: sh

     restsh.setup add f5 lab f5-lab-v17-1.lab.lan

-To create an configuration file for your GitLab instance:
+To create a configuration file for your GitLab instance:

 .. code:: sh